egoist/nest-next/README.md

   imports: [
     NextModule.register({
       dev: process.env.NODE_ENV !== 'production',
-      // It's recommended to populate your Next.js in a sub directory
+      // It's recommended to populate your Next.js app in a sub directory
       // like ./next folder so that it could use its own tsconfig.json
       dir: join(__dirname, '../next')
     })